James Comer: Marijuana

 Comer supports declassifying marijuana as a Schedule 1 narcotic and growing hemp.
 In December 2017, he said there is "simply not enough support for medical marijuana legalization across the board".

 LGBT rights

 Comer opposes same-sex marriage.
 He also opposes banning discrimination based on sexual orientation and gender identity, and voted against the Equality Act in 2019.
 Comer voted against the Respect for Marriage Act in 2022.

-Iraq
+Foreign policy

 In June 2021, Comer was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

-Syria

 In 2023, Comer was among 47 Republicans to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Comer voted to provide Israel with support following 2023 Hamas attack on Israel.

 Electoral history

 Personal life

 Comer is married to Tamara Jo "TJ" Comer and has three children.
 He was baptized at First Baptist Church of Tompkinsville and is a member of Elkhorn Baptist Church in Midway, Kentucky.